thomasnguy3n/ADA525/_posts/2023-08-30-plan-sketch.markdown

 </div>

 I'm not sure if this is how the future external pocket-sized fan will look like, but it's a start for now.
 Since I don't know all the sizes for different parts, I'll need to be flexible and change the design as I work on it with Fusion360.

+***The images might not display due to instability with the Github hosting.
+They work perfectly when run locally but are occasionally  online.
+Please let me know if you'd like to see the website running from my computer.***